anubansal17/anubansal17.github.io/_posts/Blog.md

 > At the very start, I had gone through a 2 weeks training program with 3 other placed students from my college and then after that, we hit the floor with all the product knowledge that we have gained in the training program.

+Meanwhile, I participated in the games organized by the company and also won some amazing gifts🎁</br>
 ![](https://github.com/anubansal17/anubansal17.github.io/blob/master/img/1_urToejcYR7U1Q7txwbulLA.png)
-Meanwhile, I participated in the games organized by the company and also won some amazing gifts🎁

 > Thereafter, the company had put us in QA for around 2 weeks and it was all shocking for me.
 I was like, What the heck!
 Why would a developer need to do QA?
 I was all disturbed during that time, but soon I realized its importance in one’s work.
 Indeed, a developer can never be a great developer until he gains good product knowledge!
 >